osoco/java-logging/README.md

 The `LoggingConfigurationRegistry` discovers all child classes of `LoggingConfigurationListener`, and notifies them whenever a new `LoggingConfiguration` is collected.

 You can also provide your own logging configuration whenever it's available.
 For example, the AWS-Lambda `Logger` instance is only available in the context of a Lambda execution.
-In such cases, you'll need to write your own `LoggingConfigurationProducer` implementation and use it.
+In such cases, you'll need to provide a `LoggingConfiguration` yourself.
 For example, in an AWS-Lambda `RequestHandler`, you'd want to call
 ```
 new AwsLambdaLoggingConfigurationProducer().configureLogging(context.getLogger());
 ```

 There's no API for `LoggingConfigurationProducer`, since there's no way for the library to automatically discover them (the ones that can be auto-discovered should use the `@LoggingConfigurationProducer` annotation).
+Fear not.
 Your code just needs to call:

 ```
 LoggingConfigurationRegistry.getInstance().put("your-key", yourLoggingConfiguration);